-Table 4
+I able 4

 Designation Frequency Percent

 Nurse 11 55%

 Doctor 4 20%

 Auxiliary nurse 3 15%

 Lab technician 2 10%

 Total 20 100%

 As elucidated in Table 4, 55% of the respondents are qualified nurses, 20% are medical doctors, 15% work as auxiliary nurses, while the lab technicians consist of 10% of the interviewees.
-Table 4 displays the spread of designations of the twenty respondents across four 4 categories of medical professionals used by most medical facilities here in Baidoa.
+Table 4 displays the spread of designations of the twenty respondents across four 4 categories of the medical profession as used by most medical facilities here in Baidoa.
 Each of these respondents has selected his/her designation which corresponds to his/her medical experience working at least during the last outbreak in Baidoa in 2017.